Empirical Evaluation of Google Translate across 102 Languages

 I did not systematically test translations from other languages toward English, which would be a perniciously difficult study to implement.
 One could not ensure, for instance, that a random starting text for Basque was at the same complexity as a starting text for Maori.
 I have done one small experiment, however, that demonstrates how a true test from all languages to English could be accomplished.

-These human translations can all be asserted to express exactly the same idea.
-I then fed each of these Language X identical phrases to GT, and share the output as open data at http://kamu.si/mandela-lead.
+These human translations all express exactly the same idea.
+For the experiment, I fed each of these Language X identical phrases to GT, and share the output as open data at http://kamu.si/mandela-lead.
 You can see that the results vary, from perfect for Spanish and Afrikaans (using the word “behind” instead of “the back”, which is completely legitimate though would bring down the BLEU score) to collections of words that include some that appear in Mandela’s sentence, such as Malayalam (“Lead people back and forth – believe others are still ahead”), Yoruba (“Behind the back so that some people can not believe that they are in front”), and the Slovak clause “Drive away from the seclusion”.
 I ended up with five different German translations (including two that contacts found already existed on the web and two variations based on register from a single translator), none of which came back through GT with the full essence of Mandela’s sentiment.

 No scientific inferences about the quality of translations from a given Language X to English are possible from this single data point for each language.
 However, the experiment does let a little light through the blinds.